AnyBody/AMMR4-Beta/Docs/body/glasgow_maastricht_foot_model.md

 ## Model structure

-The foot model includes 26 rigid segments representing all the bones of the human foot (except the sesamoid bones), namely:
+The detailed foot model includes 26 rigid segments representing all the bones of the human foot (except the sesamoid bones), namely:

 > Talus, Calcaneus,